Call For Immediate Help

 Getting Help

-If you or someone you love is addicted to cocaine and needs help, call 800-736-5356(Who Answers?) for immediate placement into a therapeutic program that will assist you in recovery.
+If you or someone you love is addicted to cocaine, get help today at 800-934-3781(Who Answers?).
 Symptoms of cocaine use can linger with you for many months following the decision to quit.

 It’s best to have a support system in place to assist you in your recovery efforts.
 Without help, you could relapse, find yourself permanent suffering from side effects that may have been treatable, or you may never make the decision to get sober—and stay sober.
 Get help by calling today.